LAB02-Admin/HASS.Agent-Docs/docs/introduction.md

 > Tip: you can always find (and change) the name of your HASS.Agent instance by clicking on the `configuration` button in the main window.

 If your HASS.Agent is properly configured, your pc will now show as a result.
-You can easily verify it's an HASS.Agent instance by confirming it says `LAB02 Research` under the `Manufacturer` column.
+You can easily verify it's a HASS.Agent instance by confirming it says `LAB02 Research` under the `Manufacturer` column.

 Click on your pc to see what commands and sensors are currently configured.